Slow links, fast links, and the cost of gossip: Introduction

 \section{Introduction}

-Consider the problem of disseminating information in a large-scale distributed system: nodes in the network have information that they want to share/aggregate/reconcile with others.
+Consider the problem of disseminating information in a large-scale distributed system: a source node in the network has some information that it wants to share/aggregate/reconcile with others.
+This fundamental problem has been widely studied under various names, e.g., information dissemination (e.g., \cite{Censor-Hillel:2012:GCP:2213977.2214064}), rumor spreading (e.g., \cite{Chierichetti:2010:RSG:1873601.1873736}), global broadcast (e.g., \cite{Haeupler:2013:SFD:2627817.2627868}), one-to-all multicast, information spreading (e.g., \cite{weak_conductance}), and {gossip} (e.g., \cite{Haeupler:2014:OGD:2611462.2611489}).

 Real world network communication often has a time delay, which we model here as edges with latencies.
 The \emph{latency} of an edge captures how long communication takes, i.e., how many rounds it takes for two neighbors to exchange information.
 Low latency on links imply faster message transmission whereas higher latency implies longer delays.

 In the case of unweighted graphs, all edges are considered the same and are said to have unit latencies.
 However, this is not true in real life and link latencies can vary greatly.
 In fact, even if nodes are connected directly it might not be the fastest route for communication due to large latency of the link (which might arise due to poor connection quality, hardware or software restrictions etc.); often choosing a multi-hop lower latency path leads to faster distribution of information.